idochen87/Save-The-Planet-PC/README.md

 # Save-The-Planet-PC
-A game i made in Ursina and Python
+A game i made in Ursina and Python.

 Ursina plugin is mendatory for this